 Some people say 50 is the new 30.
 But it might be hard to feel that way if you’re not current on all your screening tests and immunizations.
 Many of us aren’t.

-For example, one in three people aged 50 to 75 aren’t on schedule with their colon cancer screenings.
+For example, 1 in 3 people aged 50 to 75 aren’t on schedule with their colon cancer screenings.
 About 30% of people over age 65 don’t get an annual flu shot, and 2/3 opt out of the recommended shingles vaccine.

-If you’ve hit the half-century mark, here are the tests and vaccines you need to stay in tip-top health:
+If you’ve hit the half-century mark, you need some tests and vaccines to stay in tip-top health.

 Shingles.
 The CDC recommends all healthy adults 50 and older get two doses of Shingrix, the newest shingles vaccine.
 You should get the shots 2 to 6 months apart.
-It’s much more effective than the older Zostavax.
-You should get Shingrix even if you’ve had Zostavaxor or if you can’t remember whether you have had the chickenpox.
-Most people have been exposed to the virus
+It’s much more effective than the older Zostavax, which was taken off the market in 2020.
+You should get Shingrix even if you’ve had Zostavax or if you can’t remember whether you have had the chickenpox.
+Most people have been exposed to the virus.
+(The vaccine is also approved for anyone over the age of 18 who are at risk for shingles because they are or will be immunodeficient or immunosuppressed.)

 Flu.
 Older adults should get the flu shot every year.
 A big majority of people who die or are hospitalized with the flu are seniors.
 If you’re over age 65, ask about the Fluzone High-Dose vaccine, which has four times more antigen than regular flu shots.
 Another vaccine called Fluad also may offer more protection to seniors.

 Pneumococcal vaccine.
 Being older makes you more likely to get pneumonia, blood infections, or meningitis from the pneumococcal bacteria.
 Two vaccines -- PCV13 (Prevnar 13) and PPSV23 (Pneumovax 23) -- can protect you against pneumococcal disease.
-The CDC recommends that all adults 65 and older have both shots, a year apart, with PCV13 first.
+The CDC recommends that all adults 65 and older have both shots, a year apart.
+They also recommend PPSV23 for all adult smokers and for people with certain medical conditions.

 Tdap shot or booster.
 If you skipped the Tdap (tetanus, diphtheria, and pertussis) booster shot as a teen or an adult, get one now.
 Or if you did get it but it’s been at least a decade, get a booster against tetanus and diphtheria, called Td, every 10 years.